 This insurance covers some items (subject to terms and conditions) that are lost or damaged in transit to and from the University.
 Please contact the Insurance Team for information.

 UON has protection for claims made against its staff and students for the provision of, or failure to provide, any care, treatment, or service in respect of the physical or mental health of a person which results in bodily injury, death, sickness, disease, disability, shock, fright, mental anguish or mental injury to any person.

 Medical practitioners working in the University clinics must have their own medical malpractice insurance.

 Medical malpractice insurance does not provide coverage for students of medicine wanting to undertake work experience in addition to the requirements of their course.
-Read information for students about insurance.
+For more details read information for students about insurance.